Kathleen and May: Restoration

 She was acquired by a film company in the early 1960s, used in a small number of films and then laid up in Southampton Water, where she was spotted in 1966 by master mariner Capt WP (Paul) Davis, a James Fisher skipper.
 He sold most of his collection of vintage and veteran motor cars to raise the money to buy her.
 With a crew of one (a retired agricultural engineer, McKenzie (Ken) Morgan), Paul sailed her around the coast to Appledore, where she was berthed on the mud in the estuary outside the port (to avoid port dues).
 Paul resigned his post with James Fisher and spent the next five years working on the restoration of the schooner with the help of friends, financed by the sale of more of his collection of vintage cars and on occasion by work conducting sea trials on new vessels for Appledore shipbuilders.
 Paul's ambition was to restore her to working condition and then to ply the Bristol channel as a merchantman again, but the job proved too big a challenge and in 1970 he sold her to the Maritime museum.

-The Duke of Edinburgh in a bid to preserve a number of examples of Britain's decaying maritime heritage set up the Maritime Trust in London.
-The Trust moved her to Gloucester Docks, and began restoring her as a typical West Country schooner., but failed to secure a £2 million National Lottery Heritage Fund grant.
+Prince Philip, Duke of Edinburgh set up The Maritime Trust in a bid to preserve a number of examples of Britain's decaying maritime heritage.
+The Trust moved her to Gloucester Docks, and began restoring her as a typical West Country schooner, but failed to secure a £2 million National Lottery Heritage Fund grant.

 Businessman Steve Clarke from Bideford, Devon then bought her.
 Towed by sea to Bideford, in February 1999 she was hauled out of the water by two 1000 tonne heavy lift mobile cranes, and placed on to the disused Brunswick Wharf at East-the-Water.
 70% of the original planking was stripped from the frames, enabling most of her internal timbers to later be refitted.
 While the stern of the ship was stripped down to the keels, the reconstruction of the bow required the replacement of 6.5 t of sacrificial oak timber.
 Once the frames were refitted, the surviving parts of the original frames were steam cleaned at 3000psi, to kill fungal spores.

 The ship was fitted with a 400 bhp Detroit diesel ex-lifeboat engine, and the single propeller was replaced by a pair of hydraulically driven propellers.
 The ship now carries enough fuel to do 2000 mi under engine power alone.
 Redecked with new seasoned timbers, she was given a second refit, with all masts and rigging restored to the originally constructed and researched 1900 specification.
 On completion, she underwent a rigorous MCA CAT2 inspection.

 As a result of his efforts in restoring Kathleen and May, Councillor Steve Clarke was awarded the OBE in 2008.